Stress-Relieving Eleuthero Ginger Iced Tea

 By Sarah Clachar

-Imagine a drink that not only refreshes you, but may also help your body manage the stress of heat, daily activity and fatigue.
-Made with eleuthero and ginger, this stress-relieving eleuthero ginger iced tea gives you some of the best things nature has to offer, helping you feel renewed, calm, yet alert.
+Imagine a drink that not only refreshes you, but may also help your body manage the stress of high temperature, daily activity and fatigue.
+Made with eleuthero and ginger, this stress-relieving herbal eleuthero ginger iced tea gives you some of the best things nature has to offer, helping you feel renewed and calm, yet alert and energetic.

 Eleuthero: Known as the “King of Adaptogens,” eleuthero may restore energy and help the body adapt to stress.
-Research involving professional athletes, astronauts and other professions demonstrates that eleuthero helps increase your energy and mental sharpness so you can get more done—even the most challenging work.(1)
+Used anciently for medicinal purposes and used today for its many natural health benefits, eleuthero is treasured by a variety of people.
+Research involving professional athletes, astronauts and other professions demonstrates that eleuthero may help to increase your energy so you can get more done—even the most challenging work.(1) This herb can be used to enhance performance, reduce fatigue or simply to defend the body from occasional stress.
+This herbal supplement can improve health and wellness for a more content life.

 Ginger: Ginger also has a long, admirable history in herbal tradition.
-It may help with nausea to blood pressure, to even weight loss and arthritic pain.(2) It’s a well-known herb that potentiates, harmonizes and improves the deep circulation of other herbs.(3) Or, in other words, ginger may help eleuthero’s rejuvenating power spread more effectively throughout your body.
+It can help with everything from nausea to blood pressure, and even to weight loss and arthritic pain.(2) Ginger can add overall wellness to your body.
+Combining the comprehensive benefits of ginger with eleuthero makes a winning combination.
+Ginger is a well-known herb that naturally potentiates, harmonizes and improves the deep circulation of other herbs.(3) Or, in other words, ginger may help eleuthero’s rejuvenating power spread more effectively throughout your body, so you can reap the full health benefits of the supplement.

 Keep calm, and carry on!